jboolean/art-coop/src/home/grantmakers.md

 classes: title
 ---

-## We provide resources and events for Grantmakers working on economic justice in the arts.
+## We provide resources and events for grantmakers working on economic justice in the arts.